Navigating the world of contraception: What to consider before making your choice

 This is a method that simply relies on you monitoring when your ovulation occurs, checking in on your cervical mucus, and measuring your basal body temperature.

 The reason why you'd do this is to figure out which days you need to avoid having sex (at least, unprotected sex).
 Basically, the days when your fertility is ready to rumble.
 Or, you can always just use this to cue the condoms if you don't want to abstain from sex altogether.

 The logic of this method relies on the fact that you can't get pregnant every day of the month.
 It considers your fertile window and the days you are most likely to get pregnant (usually 5 days before ovulation and the day of).

+- There are a bunch of factors that impact your ovulation and your ability to track it such as travel, illnesses, and stress.
 So, it’s not typically suitable for people with irregular cycles as it makes it much harder to predict when you’re likely to ovulate.